 - 1. Follow the procedure in before working inside your computer. - 2.
 Remove the side cover. - 3.
-Remove the 3.5-inch hard-disk drive assembly.
+Remove the graphics card - NOTE: Removing the coin-cell battery resets the BIOS setup program settings to default.
+It is recommended that you note the BIOS setup program settings before removing the coin-cell battery.